onnx/onnx/docs/Operators.md

 ### <a name="Dropout"></a><a name="dropout">**Dropout**</a>

-  Dropout takes an input floating-point tensor and an input ratio (floating-point scalar), and produces two tensor outputs, output (floating-point tensor) and mask (`Tensor<bool>`).
-The output Y will be a random dropout;
+  Dropout takes an input floating-point tensor, an optional input ratio (floating-point scalar) and an optional input training_mode (boolean scalar).
+It produces two tensor outputs, output (floating-point tensor) and mask (optional `Tensor<bool>`).
+If `training_mode` is true then the output Y will be a random dropout;
-  Note that this Dropout scales the masked input data by the following equation, so to convert the trained model into inference mode, the user can simply replace this Dropout with an Identity operator.
+  Note that this Dropout scales the masked input data by the following equation, so to convert the trained model into inference mode, the user can simply not pass `training_mode` input or set it to false.
   ```
   output = scale * data * mask,
   ```